TDArlt/ca-soc/README.md

-# CA-SoC
+# CA-SOC

 This project is under initial construction at the moment.

 ## General information

-This is a custom SoC website fulfilling the needs of the company I work in.
+This is a custom Security Operation Center website fulfilling the needs of the company I work in.

 It collects data from external services and websites and visualizes it centrally.